JerryYangSH/pmemkv-java/README.md

-This is just a mirror of [pmemkv-java](https://github.com/pmem/pmemkv-java)  plus my customized change This is just for test purpose.
+This is just a mirror of [pmemkv-java](https://github.com/pmem/pmemkv-java)  plus my customized changes.

+This is just for test purpose only.

 Changes :
-* Fixed Example/BasicExample.java to support variable engine test and repeatable run. -2019/10/14
+* Fixed examples/BasicExample.java to support variable engine test and repeatable run.
+2019/10/14